Tooth Extraction

 What is Tooth Extraction

-Tooth extraction is a dental treatment that removes a tooth from its socket in the jawbone.
+This is a dental treatment process that removes a tooth from its socket in the jawbone.
 It is usually done by a dentist or oral surgeon and can be required for a variety of reasons, including severe decay, infection, gum disease, trauma, overcrowding or impacted wisdom teeth.
 A dentist or oral surgeon performs tooth extraction, which is a short outpatient surgery that can be done under local, general, intravenous or a combination of anesthetic.

 How long time takes of Tooth Extraction Process